 Install Bun with npm on Ubuntu

-If Node.js and npm are already on your system, you can install Bun as a global npm package.
-This method is convenient when you want to keep Bun alongside an existing Node.js setup.
-If you need to install Node.js on Ubuntu first, handle that before continuing.
+If Node.js and npm are already on your system, install Bun as a global npm package.
+If you need Node.js first, follow the separate guide to install Node.js on Ubuntu before using this method.

 Verify the Bun Installation on Ubuntu